On-Point-RND/SMILES-project-example/README.md

 - **Detect risks** for retail products using real-time news analysis.
 - Build a **modular pipeline** that can scale to new products.
-- Evaluate model performance with clear metrics.
-- Provide a **portfolio-worthy project** for students.

 ---